bfeldatwilio/openGridReact/README.md

 The signed request is illustrated in the `sampleCanvasReq.json` file in the Client dir.
 Contains user info, the OAuth token, relative links for the Salesforce API, and the record Id under `parameters` that we passed in through the Aura app.

-Once the app populates the record Id, it performs a composite API request for all of the page data:
-1: Current agreement on the page
-2: Agreement SIDs for the agreement
-3: Opportunity SIDs on the agreements Opportunity
-With this info, the app builds the default UI

-The UI is responsive and can be placed in any location on the agreement page.

-The app has examples of Composite GET requests, Composite POST, DELETE and PATCH requests, SOQL requests, and hitting APEX classes all using the Salesforce API.
+The app has examples of Apex requests, entity definition requests, and graphql requests